-Hailed by Fanfare Magazine as "simply gorgeous...with a fully loaded palette of tone color," soprano Lindsay Kesselman is becoming increasingly known for her soulful singing, broad versatility, and stellar musicianship.
-Ms. Kesselman is a passionate advocate for contemporary music - actively commissioning and collaborating with a diverse array of composers to create groundbreaking and dramatically-inspired works for the voice.
+Hailed by Fanfare Magazine as "simply gorgeous...with a fully loaded palette of tone color" Lindsay Kesselman is a soprano quickly becoming known for her soulful singing, broad versatility, and her exemplary musicianship.
+She passionately advocates for contemporary music, actively commissioning and collaborating with a diverse array of composers to create unique, groundbreaking, and dramatically-inspired works for the voice.

-Previously, she sang with the Philip Glass Ensemble on an international tour of Philip Glass' pioneering opera Einstein on the Beach.
-The production won the Laurence Olivier award for Best New Opera Production in 2013.
+In 2012-2015 she sang with the Philip Glass Ensemble on an international tour of Philip Glass' ground-breaking opera Einstein on the Beach, which included 15 cities and the Latin American premiere of the piece.
+In 2013 this production won the prestigious Laurence Olivier award for Best New Opera Production.

 Kesselman holds degrees in voice performance from Rice University and Michigan State University.
-She currently lives in Winston Salem, NC with her husband, conductor Christopher James Lees, and son Rowan.
-More information can be found at: www.lindsaykesselman.com
+She is represented by Trudy Chan at Black Tea Music (www.blackteamusic.com) She recently moved to Charlotte, NC with her husband, conductor Christopher James Lees, and son Rowan.